DylanVig/plane-system/docs/CROSS-COMPILING.md

 ### Prerequisite information

+Run all of the commands specified in your downloads folder, and download all of the archives that are mentioned into your downloads folder.
+This tutorial assumes that everything is happening in the same folder.

-Run the following commands on your Raspberry Pi:
+Now, run the following commands on your Raspberry Pi:

 - `uname -r`: this will tell you the version of the Linux kernel that its OS uses
 - `lscpu`: the important information is the CPU architecture (which should be `armv6l`, `armv7l`, or `armv8l`/`aarch64`) and the flags (flags should contain `vfp`, indicating that the processor has a floating-point co-processor)